 “Yes, I do have a tattoo,” she answered.
 “Yes, it’s his name,” she added, nodding in the direction of the man she accused.

 My client testified persuasively that she was the real “stalker” after he broke off the relationship.
 I introduced “good character” evidence, which, in and of itself, could raise a reasonable doubt for a not-guilty verdict, and the judge acquitted him of all charges, explaining that he could not decide who was telling the truth and that therefore, by law, he must find in favor of the defendant.

-To this day, I believe the judge reasoned that the woman had more to lose in the couple’s breakup because she had so much more invested in keeping the relationship intact.
+To this day, I believe the jurist, Judge Harold M Kane, reasoned that the woman had more to lose in the couple’s breakup because she had so much more invested in keeping the relationship intact.
 Mainly, she had his name forever marked on her arm.